fnproject/fdk-java/examples/async-thumbnails/README.md

 }
 ```

-The main method of the function makes use of the Cloud Threads API, spawning three concurrent asynchronous tasks, each
+The main method of the function makes use of the Fn Flow API, spawning three concurrent asynchronous tasks, each
 of which performs the creation of one thumbnail and its upload to the object storage server.
 The original image is also
 uploaded alongside the thumbnails.